KiyotakaAyanokouji280/ArduinoCode/README.md

 ### Compiling the code:
 Use the following command in the same directory as the C file just written:  <br>
-`avr-gcc -mmcu=atmega328p -o output.elf firstembeddedprogram.c`
+`avr-gcc -mmcu=atmega328p -o output.elf your_c_code.c`
+Make sure to replace the 'your_c_code.c' by the name of the file you saved just before.

 ### Generating the output HEX file
 The file generated here in the same directory will be burnt onto the Arduino UNO in the next step  <br>